DangerSimulation/Simulation/README.md

 }
 ```

-or a string.
-The events are handled differently based on that type.
-Strings are handled in `HandleStringEvents` and
-objects in `HandleObjectEvents`.
-Add your event in one of those based on type.

 For each event or a group of events, add an event/delegate for the event.
 This uses the `EventHandler` type.
 Adding a
 new event has the signature `public event EventHandler <event name>`.
 Each event/delegate needs a method invoking it.
 This method needs the signature `protected virtual void On<event name>()`.
 Example: